Google launches portal to buy patents

-(Reuters) - Google Inc (GOOGL.O) said it would launch an experimental portal that allows interested patent holders to sell their patents to the company.
+April 27 (Reuters) - Google Inc said it would launch an experimental portal that allows interested patent holders to sell their patents to the company.

 The Patent Purchase Promotion program will remain open from May 8 to May 22, the company said on Monday.